-Your fractional CFO for owner-operated wellness clinics on the California coast.
+Your fractional CFO for owner-operated wellness clinics.

 Longevity.
 IV therapy.
 Hormone optimization.
 Functional medicine.
 Recovery.
 Each modality has different unit economics, different patient LTV, different retention math.
-Most clinics report one bottom line for all of them — and miss which lines are actually paying.
+Most clinics report one bottom line for all of them, and miss which lines are actually paying.

 Five operational pains we hear most often